UPPMAX/HPC-python/docs/gpu.rst

     python integration2d_gpu.py
     python integration2d_gpu_shared.py

-The simulation time for this problem's size was 1.87 sec by using the shared memory trick.
+The simulation time for this problem's size was 1.87 sec. by using the shared memory trick.

 .. keypoints::